wallacepck/wallacepck.github.io/README.md

 # README for my profile website
 Hey, I created this to showcase my resume.
 I will be updating and improving this code occasionally.
 If anyone wants to clone this, they may do so.
-If possible, please credit me.
+Please credit me if possible.

 # Getting Started with Create React App